COSD-PANDA/datasd_council_report_2017/attachments/prioritization.md

 # Prioritization
 What is a high value dataset?
-High value is a very subjective term, highly relative to the standpoint of the person making the judgement.
-Therefore, to have a solid determination of "high value", we need to understand who is it that would be making the judgement:
+High value is a subjective term, highly relative to the standpoint of the person making the judgment.
+Therefore, to have a solid determination of "high value", we need to understand who it is that may be making the judgment:

 ## Components of Prioritization.